 Salvation is, first of all, deliverance from the wrath of God that will be poured out in the last days.

-And to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come.
+and to wait for His Son from heaven, whom He raised from the dead, even Jesus who delivers us from the wrath to come.
 (I Thessalonians 1:10)

 After that, salvation is our change from Satan to God.
 The purpose of delivering us from wrath is to authorize us to begin the transformation of personality that is salvation.